 - Councillor Tony Dalimonte

 - Councillor John Wells

 The Health & Social Services Advisory Committee meets on the third Thursday of each month.
-Meetings begin at 7:00 p.m. and the meeting locations alternate between the Health & Social Services Department in Simcoe and the Haldimand County Administration Building in Cayuga.
+Meetings begin at 6:00 p.m. and are held at the Health & Social Services Department in Simcoe.

 In 2006, the Province of Ontario created 14 Local Health Integration Networks (LHIN’s) across the province to integrate and fund local health care.
 The HNHB LHIN serves the areas of Hamilton, Niagara, Haldimand County, Brantford and most of Norfolk County.
 The HNHB LHIN works with these communities to enhance accessible and acceptable services as close to home as possible, based on community needs.
 The services include community support services, community health centres, Community Care Access Centres, mental health and addictions services, long term care homes, and hospital services.
 For more information on your LHIN please click on the link below.